 - 5 credits within any General Education category

-WLDN 1000 is a required course that must be taken at Walden University with COMM 1001 in the first term.
+HMNT 1001 is a required course that must be taken at Walden University in the first term.

 Note: For your Bachelor of Science degree, a minimum of 55 quarter credits must be completed at the 3000 or 4000 level in order to meet program requirements.
 In some cases, this means that students will need to select 3000 or 4000 level courses as part of either general education or elective options.
 Students should consult their academic advisor if they have questions about individual program requirements.